-12 Reasons Pothos Plant Leaves are Turning Yellow and How to Fix Them
+12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 Last updated on

-Pothos leaves are turning yellow due to poor lighting, incorrect watering, wrong temperatures, improper feeding, poor soil quality, being pot-bound, diseases and pests among others.
+Pothos leaves are yellowing due to wrong lighting, inconsistent watering, temperature stress, too dry air, improper feeding, poor soil quality, being pot-bound, diseases and pests among others.

-Generally, Pothos Plants grow best in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained, Pothos potting soil coupled with monthly feeding in the growing season.
+Generally, Pothos Plants grow best in medium to bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained potting soil coupled with monthly feeding in the growing season.

-Failure to meet these requirements may cause the Pothos leaves to begin yellowing.
+Failure to meet these requirements may cause the Pothos leaves to begin turning yellow.
 Below are 12 causes of Pothos yellow leaves and how to fix them.

 Pothos, Scindapsus aureus

-12 Causes of Pothos Yellow Leaves and How to Fix Them
+12 Causes of Pothos Yellow Leaves & How to Fix It

-Exposure of the Pothos Plant to too bright light will cause the plant to lose the beautiful leaf color, develop yellowish leaves and brown scorch marks.
+On the other hand, exposure to too bright light or direct sunlight will cause the leaves to lose their beautiful leaf color and to develop yellowish leaves and brown scorch marks.

 How to fix it

-Position the Pothos Plant in a spot where it will receive medium to bright indirect light.
-Keep it away from direct sunlight.
-If the natural lighting is not sufficient you may instal a grow light to supplement it.
-Take a look at these full spectrum grow lights on Amazon.
+Keep it away from direct sunlight or use a light curtain to filter the sunrays.
+If the natural lighting is not sufficient you may instal a grow light to increase it.

 2. Poor Soil Quality

-Poor quality soil does not drain easily and will become compacted or soggy which will lead to reduced growth, yellowing of leaves and death of the plant.
+Poor quality soil does not drain easily and will become compacted or soggy which will lead to reduced growth, yellowing and eventual death of the plant.

 How to fix it

 Grow your Pothos in rich, well-drained soils which will not get soggy while providing the required nutrients.
-Potting mixes designed for Pothos and those designed for Aroids are perfect for these plants.
+A potting mix designed for Pothos and those designed for Aroids are perfect for these plants.

-Too low humidity means that the air is too dry which will result in reduced growth leading to yellowing of leaves, brown leaf tips and edges, leaf drop and eventual death of the plant if not corrected.
+Too dry air will result in reduced growth leading to yellowing, brown leaf tips and edges, leaf drop and eventual death of the plant if not corrected.

 How to fix it

-Pothos have no need for extra humidity.
-Average room humidity of 50-55% is ideal for these plants.
-However, where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+To raise humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.
 You may also grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
-Read more on how to increase humidity for houseplants.

 Pothos are prone to root-rot which is prevalent in soggy soil brought about by poor soil drainage.
-The disease is characterized by wilting, drooping and yellowing leaves and eventual death of the plant.
+The disease is characterized by wilting, drooping, yellow leaves and eventual death of the plant.

 How to fix it